 This question crops up all the time!
 You are out for an easy run, but when you get home and check the heart rate data from your sports watch, it looks very high.
 How can this be?
 Am I ill?
 Do I need to see a doctor?
+Why is my heart rate so high while running?
 How is it possible for my heart rate to be that high when it seemed like I was going for a really slow run?

 For example, at an easy, conversational pace, you’d expect the average forty year old runner’s heart rate to be around 140-150bpm (beats per minute).
 At this effort level, you’d be able to say a sentence of about this length without having to gasp for breath in the middle.
 But when you look at the data, it says 170-190bpm, which would be more appropriate to a Zone5, max effort 5K or interval session!
 Weird right?